 \section{A recursive program}

-As mentioned, any optimal communication device that attains the worker's maximum PCE value \eqref{eq:ssmain} corresponds to some Pareto-optimal PCE promised utility vector in $C$.
-In this section, I set up a recursive program to characterize Pareto-optimal PCE.
-To this end, it is useful to note that in any such PCE, the firm's promised utilities to the worker and to the average client remain on the upper boundary of the PCE payoff set after every firm history.
-To formally state this, let
+Recall that each optimal communication device corresponds to some Pareto-optimal PCE.
+In this section, I set up a program that recursively characterizes all Pareto-optimal PCE.
+Note first that in any such PCE, the firm's promised utilities to the worker and the average client remain on the upper boundary of the PCE payoff set after every firm history.
+To formalize this, denote the worker's highest promised utility among all PCE by

-denote the firm's highest promised utility to the worker among all PCE.
-Let $F^C: [0, \bar U^C] \ra \bR_+$, given by $F^C(U) := \max_{(U,V) \in C} V$, be a mapping that characterizes the upper boundary of $C$, so that $F^C(U)$ is the firm's highest promised utility to the average client given its promised utility $U$ to the worker among all PCE.
-When no risk of ambiguity arises, I refer to $F^C$ also as the upper boundary of $C$.
-As is standard, $C$ is convex and so $F^C$ is concave.\footnote{The convexity of $C$ does not rely on the public randomization device.} I also write $\bar U^C$ and $F^C$ as $\bar U$ and $F$.
-For brevity, I shall refer to the firm's promised utility to the worker as the worker's utility, and similarly refer to its promised utility to the average client as the average client's utility.
+Let $F^C: [0, \bar U^C] \ra \bR_+$, given by $F^C(U) := \max_{(U,V) \in C} V$, be a mapping that characterizes the upper boundary of $C$.
+When no risk of ambiguity arises, I refer to $F^C$ also as the upper boundary of $C$, and write $\bar U^C$ and $F^C$ as $\bar U$ and $F$.
+As is standard, $C$ is convex and so $F$ is concave.\footnote{The convexity of $C$ does not rely on the public randomization device.} For brevity, I shall refer to the firm's promised utility to the worker as the worker's utility and its promised utility to the average client as the average client's utility.

-\begin{lem*} In any Pareto-optimal PCE, at every firm history (on path), the pair of utilities $(U,V)$ satisfies $V = F(U)$. \end{lem*}
+\begin{lem*} In any Pareto-optimal PCE, at every firm history, the pair of utilities $(U,V)$ satisfies $V = F(U)$. \end{lem*}

-Intuitively, the worker's obedience incentive depends only on his future utilities but not the average client's; attaining utilities on the upper boundary therefore requires coordinating on continuations that maximize the average client's future utility for each of the worker's future utilities.\footnote{\cref{lem:seqopt0} applies to off-path firm histories as well because $F(0)=0$ and off-path utilities are $(0,0)$.} By \cref{lem:seqopt0}, in the following, I focus without loss of generality on PCE that use the worker's utility $U$ as the only state variable.
+Intuitively, the worker's obedience incentive depends only on his future utilities but not the average client's; attaining utilities on the upper boundary therefore requires coordinating on continuations that maximize the average client's future utility for each of the worker's future utilities.
+The proof is standard and is relegated to the Supplementary Appendix.
+By \cref{lem:seqopt0}, in the following, I focus without loss of generality on PCE that use the worker's utility $U$ as the only state variable.

-\cref{lem:recursivef} below states the recursive program.
+\cref{prop:recursivef} below states the recursive program.
 In any period, given action profile $a \in \{i, o\} \times \{e, s\}$, $u(a)$ denotes the worker's realized payoff and $v(a)$ denotes the client's expected payoff.
 Let $\mu \equiv (\mu_m)_{m \in M}$ denote a lottery over recommendation profiles, where $\mu_m$ denotes the probability that recommendation profile $m$ is realized.